Doxuno

 SCOPE OF COLLABORATION

 The scope of the Parties' collaboration under this MOU shall encompass the following areas and activities: Joint development of curriculum, shared use of facilities and equipment, co-sponsorship of community workshops and hackathons, and mutual referral of program participants..
-The Parties agree to work together in good faith within the scope described above and to refrain from unilaterally expanding the scope of this MOU without prior written agreement.
-Any activities or projects that fall outside the scope of this MOU shall require a separate written agreement between the Parties.
-The Parties shall meet regularly to review the progress of their collaboration and to assess whether the scope of this MOU should be modified to reflect changing circumstances or new opportunities.
+The Parties agree to work together in good faith within the scope described above and shall not unilaterally expand it without prior written agreement.
+Any activity outside this scope requires a separate written agreement.
+The Parties shall meet regularly to review progress and to assess whether the scope should be modified.

 3.